Lesleyvm/lesleyvm/README.md

 # 💫 About Me:
-Hi there 👋<br><br>My name is Lesley, a motivated starter in front-end development with an eye for design and a curious mindset.
-I enjoy combining creativity with a growing technical toolkit and cracking complex problems into smart solutions.
+Hi there 👋<br><br>My name is Lesley.
+With a passion for tech, an eye for design, and an analytical mindset, I enjoy combining creativity with a growing technical toolkit and cracking complex problems into smart solutions.
 After completing an intensive bootcamp, I’m excited to join a team where I can learn, grow, and contribute to building meaningful digital products 🚀.<br>

 # 💻 Tech Stack: